aleho/onlyoffice-ce-docker-license/README.md

       context: https://github.com/aleho/onlyoffice-ce-docker-license.git
 ```

+### Verify

+To verify that the container was built successfully simply call
+`[server-url]/web-apps/apps/api/documents/api.js` and check the header comment.

 ## Background
 Recently, just about a month after Nextcloud announced their partnership with
 Ascensio and featuring a community version of OnlyOffice, the latter decided